vidjil/vidjil/doc/server.md

 #### Setting up `restic` service

 The backup task is done using the [restic](https://restic.net/) tool.
 To do this, we add a `restic` service in our docker compose configuration.
 An example of how to set the service up is implemented in `docker-compose-dev.yml`.
+Restic password is to modify in .env file.

 To be able to get data from the database, you need to create a dedicated user `backup` in your MySQL database and to give it access to vidjil database, see [below](#create-backup-user).

+Some commands (see [restic doc](https://restic.readthedocs.io/en/stable/) for more details):

+- to see snapshots:
+  1. Get in the docker container from vdb server:
+    `docker exec -it vidjil-restic bash`
+  1. Run command `restic snapshots`

+- to load a snapshot:
+  1. Get in the docker container from vdb server:
+    `docker exec -it vidjil-restic bash`
+  1. Run command `sudo restic restore [snapshot id] --target [/folder]`

 #### Create backup user